Joseph P. Landry

-Joseph Gérard Lauri P. Landry (June 19, 1922 – July 25, 2008) was a Liberal Canadian Senator.
+Joseph Gérard Lauri P. Landry (June 19, 1922 – July 25, 2008) was a Liberal Canadian senator and entrepreneur.

 He established Cape Bald Packers, a lobster processing plant in Cap-Pelé, New Brunswick, in 1948.
 Starting off as a medium-sized business employing 30 people, the company continued to grow to where it now utilizes five Atlantic coast facilities and employs more than 1,000 people.

-In 1982, he established les Plastiques Downeast Plastics, which produces polystyrene products for the aquaculture industry.
+In 1982, he established Les Plastiques Downeast Plastics, which produces polystyrene products for the aquaculture industry.

 In 1996, Landry was appointed to the Senate by Jean Chrétien.